Aniruddha-Deb/aniruddha-deb.github.io/content/_index.md

   [[Variance Estimators for Regression](https://aniruddhadeb.com/articles/2022/heteroscedastic-variance-estimation/)], [[Transformers](https://aniruddhadeb.com/articles/2023/properly-illustrated-transformer/)]

-**I would be applying for PhD/MS (Research) positions in the 2023-24 cycle**.
+**I would be applying for PhD positions in the 2023-24 cycle**.
 If you are accepting students and believe I would be a good fit, please do reach out.

 ## Quizzing at IIT Delhi